Acoustic phonon-restricted four-phonon interactions: Impact on thermal and thermoelectric transport in monolayer h-NbN: Results and Discussion

-Similar to the unstrained monolayer (Figure~\ref{fig3}), the multi-phonon scattering is predominantly driven by all acoustic modes (Supplemental Material~\citep{supple}).
-For three-phonon scattering, decay ($\lambda_{1} \rightarrow \lambda_{2} + \lambda_{3}$) and absorption ($\lambda_{1} + \lambda_{2} \rightarrow \lambda_{3}$) processes contribute comparably in both unstrained and strained \ce{h-NbN} (Supplemental Material~\citep{supple}).
-In contrast, the four-phonon redistribution process ($\lambda_{1}+\lambda_{2} \leftrightarrow \lambda_{3}+\lambda_{4}$) consistently overweights splitting ($\lambda_{1}\rightarrow \lambda_{2}+\lambda_{3}+\lambda_{4}$) and recombination ($\lambda_{1}+\lambda_{2}+\lambda_{3}\rightarrow \lambda_{4}$), irrespective of strain (Supplemental Material~\citep{supple}).
+Similar to the unstrained monolayer (Figure~\ref{fig3}), the multi-phonon scattering is predominantly driven by all acoustic modes (see SI).
+For three-phonon scattering, decay ($\lambda_{1} \rightarrow \lambda_{2} + \lambda_{3}$) and absorption ($\lambda_{1} + \lambda_{2} \rightarrow \lambda_{3}$) processes contribute comparably in both unstrained and strained \ce{h-NbN} (see SI).
+In contrast, the four-phonon redistribution process ($\lambda_{1}+\lambda_{2} \leftrightarrow \lambda_{3}+\lambda_{4}$) consistently overweights splitting ($\lambda_{1}\rightarrow \lambda_{2}+\lambda_{3}+\lambda_{4}$) and recombination ($\lambda_{1}+\lambda_{2}+\lambda_{3}\rightarrow \lambda_{4}$), irrespective of strain (see SI).
 The dominance of the redistribution process and AAAA scattering highlights ZA $+$ ZA $\leftrightarrow$ ZA $+$ ZA as the leading scattering channel.
-The reduction in scattering rates under tensile strain arises from the contraction of the three- and four-phonon phase space (Supplemental Material~\citep{supple}), leading to a modest increase in $\kappa_l$, albeit less pronounced than in other 2D materials~\citep{snc}.
+The reduction in scattering rates under tensile strain arises from the contraction of the three- and four-phonon phase space (see SI), leading to a modest increase in $\kappa_l$, albeit less pronounced than in other 2D materials~\citep{snc}.
 These findings highlight the critical role of higher-order phonon interactions in accurately modeling thermal transport.
 Compared to other monolayers, the $\kappa_l$ of \ce{h-NbN} is lower than that of materials such as \ce{MoS2}~\cite{gp_das}, Janus monolayers like \ce{PtSTe}~\cite{Pan_PRM22} and \ce{WSSe}~\cite{Patel_ACSAMI20}, and \ce{TiS3}~\cite{Zhang_ACSAMI17}, yet remains higher than that of low-$\kappa_l$ 2D energy materials such as \ce{SnSe}~\cite{Jin_CASEL18} and \ce{SnS}~\cite{Aseginolaza_PRB19}.